Find a Yacht

 Day 6.
 Vathi to Kos – 15 nM

 And so to the final leg, which sure has come around quickly – but don’t get downhearted, there’s still a good day of sailing ahead of us to enjoy!
-From Vathi, we’re heading out East and over Pserimos (though do poke your nose into the bay at the top of Pserimos if you have the time or the inclination – odds are you won’t meet anyone else there) and then South-east to the base at Kos.
+From Vathi, we’re heading out East and over Pserimos (though do poke your nose into the bay at the top of Pserimos if you have the time or the inclination – odds are you won’t meet anyone else there) and then South-east and back to the base at Kos.

 The prevailing wind will likely be behind you, and the helm will feel it on the back of their head as Kos comes round the corner and into view.
 You get a brilliant view of Kos as you go past, and now is a good time to try and get a team photo if you haven’t already got one.

 Now is also a good time to reflect on what a great week you’ve had.
-Hopefully you’re really enjoyed it and the crew have all been brilliant, you’ve been impressed by the things you’ve seen, you’ve eaten heartily, drunk sensibly enough, and are returning back home with even better friends that you arrived with.
+Hopefully you’ve really enjoyed it and the crew have all been brilliant, you’ve been impressed by the things you’ve seen, you’ve eaten heartily, drunk sensibly enough, and are returning back home with even better friends that you arrived with.

-Once you’re in Kos, you’ll need to head to the refuelling dock to fill up the fuel tanks before you return the yacht to the same sort of area where you found her.
+Once you’re in Kos, you’ll need to head to the refuelling dock to fill up the fuel tanks before you return the boat to the same sort of area where you found her.
 Our yacht charter partner will come and inspect the boat (so that they can be sure to have it ready for the next group of sailors who will take her out), but you can stay on the boat for the night.

 If you haven’t yet explored Kos, then now is a great time to get out there and check out the city – it’s full of history, and a great place to explore with an ice cream in your hand.
 It should also be fairly lively as lots of holiday-makers will be spending their last night on the island (including a fair few sailors).

 And then you’re off.
-Have a safe flight, and, when you’re downloading your photo’s, come and have a look at PlainSailing.com to read other destination guides and to start planning your next voyage.
+Have a safe flight, and, when you’re downloading your photos, come and have a look at PlainSailing.com to read other destination guides and to start planning your next voyage!

 What temperature will it be?